AlexandruScrob/fastapi_proj/README.md

-Small Blog FastApi Project using SQLAlchemy and OAuth2
+Small Blog Project using OAuth2, SQLAlchemy and OAuth2